-Albanian Question in (Former) Yugoslavia: Between Myths and Reality

-The celebration of the 600th anniversary of the Kosovo Battle in 1989 was one of the most remarkable event in the last stage of former Yugoslavia's existence.
-On the surface, it could be described as a unique occasion, in modern times, for a Serbian mass demonstration of reaffirmation of identity, and lament for a loss of sovereignty, symbolized by this traumatic historic event.
+Albanian Question in (Former) Yugoslavia: Between Myths and Reality a Serbian mass demonstration of reaffirmation of identity, and lament for a loss of sovereignty, symbolized by this traumatic historic event.
 In essence, this year represented a turning point of the ongoing deep social, political and economic crisis and a locus of Yugoslavia's demise.
 The real causes for Yugoslavia's dissolution were extremely deep and complex.
-Thus, the emergence of the Serbia's overt dissatisfaction with its own constitutional status within the Yugoslav federation did not represent the reason, but rather consequence of a series of events, which had already been prepared in the economic, political, legal and inter-ethnic spheres of society.
-4
+Thus, the emergence of the Serbia's overt dissatisfaction with its own constitutional status within the Yugoslav federation did not represent the reason, but rather consequence of a series of events, which had already been prepared in the economic, political, legal and inter-ethnic spheres of society. $\frac{4}{2}$